HC square logo

 Please note:

 1. We are a non-profit partner.
-HistoriCorps is dedicated to teaching and training a workforce of volunteers, students, and youth corps members through hands-on projects that accomplish preservation goals.
+HistoriCorps' mission is about teaching and training a workforce of volunteers, students, and youth corps members through hands-on projects that accomplish preservation goals.
+HistoriCorps projects are based on a fixed schedule model with a variable scope of work.
 We want to work with partners who embrace the HistoriCorps model of significant volunteer engagement.

 2. We do not provide funding for projects.
 HistoriCorps’ strengths are in project management, volunteer recruitment and training, and hands-on preservation.
 Project partners are responsible for funding and permitting projects.
 However, we can provide project information to support grant applications and our in-kind, non-cash contributions on each project typically amounts to 25% of the total project value.